Methods and technologies / Characterization and measurements | Research Center for Electronic and Optical Materials

 CHEN, Jun

 CL images of Mg-implanted GaN.
-Top: 10µm micrographs comparing uniform areas to white spots.
-Bottom: schematics showing an electron beam scanning beveled layers, revealing light emission at dislocation sites.
+Top: 10 µm SEM comparing uniform areas to dislocation spots.
+Bottom: 3D model of beveled layers scanned by an electron beam.

 Transmission electron microscopy